Best UK eSIM for Business Travel and Digital Nomads

 Roami sends you the profile by email after purchase.
 Open it on your home WiFi, scan the QR code or install manually through your phone settings, and the profile will be ready and waiting.
 It won’t activate until you connect to a UK network, so there’s no risk of using up your data before you arrive.

 For step-by-step installation instructions covering both iPhone and Android, check Apple’s official eSIM guide for iOS devices.
-See our UK eSIM setup guide for platform-specific walkthroughs.
+See the UK eSIM setup guide for platform-specific walkthroughs.

 iPhone (iOS 17+):